Creating Films for Personal Fulfillment: The Story Behind “Hippo”

 The first half of those guidelines are hard enough to follow.
 We tried our hand twice at this before writing Hippo, but we wound up with screenplays that were financially and logistically out of reach for the Duplass Brothers’ ‘make what you can make’ credo which we both subscribed to fiercely.

 But the third time was a charm (as they say).
-Kimball and I got to work late nights under the glowing moonlight of our MacBooks, like millennial Beethovens, and definitively churned out our version of a Sonata: an ultra-low-budget chamber piece written for the one place I knew I would not need a permit for—my grandma's humble house in State College, PN.
+Kimball and I got to work late nights under the glowing moonlight of our MacBooks, like millennial Beethovens, and finally churned out our version of a Sonata: an ultra-low-budget chamber piece written for the one place I knew I would not need a permit for—my grandma’s humble house in State College, PN.

 Kimball with the finished script which he added some creative annotations toPhoto by Mark H. Rapaport

 I have no recollection of the specifics of writing it.
 Not because I was drunk or anything like that.
 It was simply a euphoric experience.
 We wrote what we wanted to see on screen but never have—scenes and characters we not only enjoyed but fantasized about bringing to life.
 All I remember is leaving our weird hearts on that keyboard.
-We did not outline the film.
+We did not describe the film.
 We did not make notecards.
-We did not ask for help, nor did we consult the trades for what loglines were hot sellers at AFM, Berlin, or Cannes.
+We did not ask ChatGPT for help, nor did we consult the trades for what loglines were hot sellers at AFM, Berlin, or Cannes.
 We just wrote and wrote, and revised and revised, until we were happy with it.

-The Guiding Principles of Our Creative Process
+The Directing Principles of Our Creative Process

 The Euphoric Experience of Writing